The 20 Best Axillary Nerve Dysfunction Doctors Near Me in Iowa, US

 English

-Farid Manshadi is a Physiatrist in Waterloo, Iowa.
+Farid Manshadi is a Physiatrist practicing medicine in Waterloo, Iowa.
 Dr. Manshadi is rated as an Experienced provider by MediFind in the treatment of Axillary Nerve Dysfunction.
-His top areas of expertise are Hemiplegia, Stroke, Axillary Nerve Dysfunction, and Paraplegia.
-Dr. Manshadi is currently accepting new patients.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Hemiplegia, Stroke, Axillary Nerve Dysfunction, and Paraplegia.

 Experienced in Axillary Nerve Dysfunction